TanStack/table/docs/framework/angular/guide/table-state.md

 What implications does this have?
 It means that if you want to add in some extra logic in any of the `on[State]Change` callbacks, you can do so, but you need to check whether or not the new incoming updater value is a function or value.

 This is why you will see the `updater instanceof Function ? this.state.update(updater) : this.state.set(updater)` pattern in the examples above.
-This pattern checks if the updater is a function, and if it is, it calls the function with the previous state value to get the new state value.
+This pattern checks if the updater is a function, and if it is, it calls the function with the previous state value to get the new state value, or the signal will require `signal.update` to be called with the updater instead of `signal.set`.

 ### State Types